Improving Team Well-Being: Addressing Provider Burnout with Culture and a Systems Approach

 Empowering your teams to improve their workflows

-- Training team members on how to lead improvement work with observation, flow mapping, and data collection.
+- Train team members: Spread learning on how to lead improvement work with observation, flow mapping, and data collection.

-- Developing clear communication flows to reduce ambiguity, frustration and room for error.
+- Develop clear communication flows: Transparency can reduce ambiguity, frustration, and room for error.

-- Developing clear, easy-to-understand daily huddle dashboards so team members always have a sense of who’s in the clinic, who’s working with whom, daily patient demand, and coverage needed.
+- Develop clear, easy-to-understand daily huddle dashboards: Team members should always have a sense of who’s in the clinic, who’s working with whom, daily patient demand, and coverage needed.

 Taking a first step: Does your team have a way to gather ideas?
-Use this toolkit to jumpstart developing a standard way for your team to connect regularly on new idea collection and prioritizing how to move the best ideas forward.
+Use this toolkit to jumpstart your team’s ability to develop a standard way to connect regularly.
+You’ll learn to collect new ideas and prioritize how to move the best ideas forward.

 “[Training with Virginia Mason Institute] has provided a common language to communicate in.
 This is extremely important in this crazy time and it allows a non-threatening way for others to identify they need help without necessarily having to ask for it.
 The daily huddles highlight where the busy areas are for the day and where there may be resources to help.
 This has led to increased engagement and better collaboration.”Sara Hebel, MHA Vice President, Ambulatory Operations Pierce Region Franciscan Medical Group Administration